JinChengneng/Dyanmic-Factor-MV/README.md

 # Dyanmic-Factor-MV
-Dynamic Factor Model-Based Multiperiod Mean-Variance Portfolio Selection with Portfolio Constraints
+This repository contains the data and codes of the paper *"Dynamic Factor Model-Based Multiperiod Mean-Variance Portfolio Selection with Portfolio Constraints"*.